DhilipSanjay/DhilipSanjay.github.io/quotes.markdown

 > It's a funny thing, but people mostly have it backward.
 They think they live by what they want.
 But really, what guides them is what they're afraid of.
 What they don't want.

 > Sometimes you have to take multiple steps backwards to go forward in life.
+> Learning does not make one learned: there are those who have knowledge and those who have understanding.
+The first requires memory and the second philosophy.

+> This is a world that doesn't play by your rules!

+> When the WHY gets stronger, then the HOW gets easier.

+> Did you know that it’s actually possible for you to say, “I don’t know enough about this to have an opinion”.

+> If you can't sleep at night, then go and read a bunch of RFCs and that's going to put you to sleep!

+> Do you know that the greatest need in life is to be needed?
+And unless a person feels that he or she is needed, his or her life remaining meaningless, desert-like.

+> People will tell stories about you at your funeral.
+What chapter are you writing today?

+> Hardwork alone cannot take you places.
+That hardwork has to be seen by people and you have to put extra effort into making it seen or making it feel heard - _Raunaq Mangottil_

+> So you need to know things, even when you don't need to know them.
+You need to know them not because you need to know them, but because you need to know whether or not you need to know.
+And if you don't need to know you still need to know so that you know that there was no need to know.

+> 'cause something must be wrong if everything is right.

+> If you don't control your money, it'll quickly become a curse.
+It starts giving you negative impact rather than positive.
+It's true that money can turn into poison. - _Harshad Mehta_

+> At some point in everyone's life, there will be a moment when you feel there isn't a single place on earth where you actually belong.

+> It is vitally important for us to keep engaging with the world, with people whose lives are different from our own.
+Travel opens minds and hearts, expands our thinking, and breeds tolerance - all things that are fundamentally good for societies.

+> Two things to remember in life.
+Take care of your thoughts when you are alone, and take care of your words when you are with people.